 Development, land use, and adaptation strategies

-enCity, in collaboration Roland Berger, is tasked to formulate strategies in spatial development, land use and infrastructure planning and climate change adaptation.
-During an intensive four-month study, enCity developed strategies that will transform the provincial urban center of the city into a liveable landscape, promote Ben Tre’s diverse and unique settlement morphologies, reserve land for new economic initiatives and integrate transportation system with water management to optimise the local resources, create new growth opportunities and help the city adapt to climate change.
+enCity is in charge of formulating strategies in spatial development, land use, infrastructure development and climate change adaptation.
+Our strategies aim to transform urban areas into livable communities, promote Ben Tre’s diverse and unique settlement morphologies, reserve land for new economic initiatives and integrate transportation system with water management to optimize the local resources, create new growth opportunities and help the city adapt to climate change.
+Our strategic solutions are:

 - Enhance intra and inter provincial links through two North-South highways with the coastal highway acting as a sea dyke.
 These 2 highways will connect Ben Tre internally and regionally, form key growth corridors and incorporate coastal defense functions.